 Natural pain relief

 - A TENS machine is a pocket-sized, battery-operated device that sends electrical impulses to certain parts of the body to block pain signals.
 It's best used in early labour and while at home.
 Depending on where you're giving birth, you'll likely need to supply your own TENS machine.
+Watch this video for an overview on how TENS can work for you [MP4, 13 MB]and this video for use in our Labour and Birthing Suite(external link).

 - Some women find massage helpful.
 We encourage you to bring along your favourite massage oil and discuss this option with your support person beforehand.